JetBrains/compose-multiplatform/tutorials/Scrollbars/README.md

 ## Scrollbars applying

 You can apply scrollbars to scrollable components.
 The scrollbar and scrollable components share a common state to synchronize with each other.
-For example, VerticalScrollbar can be attached to ScrollableColumn, and LazyColumnFor and HorizontalScrollbar can be attached to ScrollableRow and LazyRowFor.
+For example, VerticalScrollbar can be attached to Modifier.verticalScroll, and LazyColumnFor and HorizontalScrollbar can be attached to Modifier.horizontalScroll and LazyRowFor.

 ```kotlin
 import androidx.compose.desktop.Window